NirajMaharjan007/PingPong/README.md

 - no seperate two inputs

 ## Solved Problems
-- collision worlk properly but has litter bugs
+- collision work properly but has litter bugs
 - Playable

 ## This is a Ping-Pong Java Test